juan-carlos-trimino/Docker-Images/K8s/K8S.md

 Status of different K8S components
 ----------------------------------
+To list all possible object types.
+>`\>` kubectl get

 **Nodes**<br>
 >`\>` kubectl get nodes

 **Pod**<br>
+Notes:<br>
+(1) Pods represent the basic deployable unit in K8S.<br>
+(2) As soon as a pod is scheduled to a node, the Kubelet on that node will run its containers, and it will keep them running as long as the pod exists.
+If a container's main process crashes, the Kubelet will restart the container.<br>
+(3) Since containers are not standalone K8S objects, they can't be listed individually.<br>
+(4) It's common for a pod to contain only a single container, but when a pod contains multiple containers, all of them are run on a single worker node.<br>
+(5) Because most of the container's filesystem comes from the container image, the filesystem of each container, by default, is fully isolated from other containers.
+But it is possible to have containers share file directories using *Volume*.<br>
+(6) Container logs are automatically rotated daily and every time the log file reaches 10MB in size.
+Note that container logs can only be retrieved from running pods.
+Once a pod is deleted, its logs are also deleted.<br>
+(7) When a pod is deleted, K8S terminates all of the containers that are part of the pod.
+K8S sends a SIGTERM signal to the main process of the container and waits a certain number of seconds, 30 is the default, for the main process to shut down gracefully.
+If it doesn't shut down in the given time, K8S sends a SIGKILL to the OS, and the OS kills it.
+To ensure processes are always shut down gracefully, they need to handle the SIGTERM signal properly.
+(8) Exit code 137 corresponds to 128 + 9 (SIGKILL).
+Likewise, exit code 143 corresponds to 128 + 15 (SIGTERM).

+To discover possible API object fields.
+>`\>` kubectl explain pods<br>
+>`\>` kubectl explain pod.spec

 >`\>` kubectl get pods<br>
 >`\>` kubectl get pods -n [namespace-name]